 Soul is the first Pixar movie with a black lead, but we’ll never know if that would’ve made it a financial hit.
-Thanks to the pandemic, Soul is the only Pixar film not given a theatrical release.
+Thanks to the Pandemic, Soul is also the first Pixar film not given a theatrical release.
 Something that still enrages me since high caliber Pixar animation is made for the big screen.
 Instead I had to contend with seeing it on Disney+ Christmas day.
 Unlike Onward, which was fortunately released early in 2020.
 I’m not sure I’m ready to call Soul an instant masterpiece, but I am happy I finally got to see it.
 Maybe I just needed a theater going experience to fully take in the all too relatable life-affirming message.
 Of course I can’t argue with Soul managing to win Best Animated Feature in 2020…

 Joe introduces 22 to pizza